From NDC-10 to GTIN-14: What You Need to Know

 Format Description Example

-NDC-10 FDA-labeled format 1234-5678-90
+NDC-10 FDA-assigned format 1234-5678-90

-NDC-11 Normalized for databases and systems 01234567890
+NDC-11 Normalized for billing and databases 01234567890

 The NDC-10 is commonly printed on drug packaging and can appear in one of three segment structures: 4-4-2, 5-3-2, or 5-4-1.
-NDC-11 is the normalized form where each segment is padded with leading zeros to produce a 5-4-2 structure.
+NDC-11 is the HIPAA-normalized form where each segment is padded with leading zeros to produce a 5-4-2 structure.

-How to Convert NDC-11 to GTIN-14
+How to Convert NDC-10 to GTIN-14

 Step-by-Step Instructions

-1. Start with the NDC-11, such as 01234567890
+1. Start with the NDC-10, such as 0409-4921-34

-3. Calculate the check digit using the GS1 Modulo 10 method
+4. Calculate the check digit using the GS1 Modulo 10 method

 Example